HardlyDifficult/ChatBot/Readme.md

 ```!help !live```

+Starts streaming in OBS if the app is open.
 Issues an unhost and posts a message to chat.

 If you include a note when going live it is posted to Twitter (with a link to the channel), as a reply to a previous conversion.